Book Review – The Pill Problem by Ross Pelton, RPh, CCN

 Pelton explains that, because these effects do not occur shortly after swallowing just one or two pills, and because many practitioners do not know or take the time to describe the negative effects of oral contraceptives, many women may not make the connection that their health issues are directly tied to using “The Pill.”

 The detailed information available in Ross Pelton’s book will help women and their practitioners understand the potential dangers and unintended health effects of taking oral contraceptives.
-Armed with this knowledge, women can work with their practitioners to either supplement for the losses they know will occur with oral contraceptive use, or they can choose alternative methods of birth control or menopausal symptom relief.
+Armed with this knowledge, women can work with their practitioners to either supplement for the losses they know will occur with oral contraceptive use.